 Step 2: Activate the device toolbar and pick a phone (Ctrl+ Shift + M)

 Click that icon with the devices or use the short keys as indicated above.
 Woohoo, a drop-down selector will appear on top of your page.
-Here you can select a phone or tablet to your preference.
+Here you can select the phone or tablet of your preference.
 Let’s pick the iPhone 6.

 Hey, do you notice it!?
 The screen scales now up to the size of your phone and some of the lovely Instagram icons appear on the bottom.
 And one of those is the icon for selecting or taking a photograph!